-We created a questionnaire; the construction of the webbased questionnaire system, implementation of the survey, and curation of the survey data were outsourced to an independent third party (Macromill Carenet, Inc., Tokyo, Japan).
-Macromill, Inc. which develops and provides the questionnaire data obtaining service has ISO/IEC27001 and JIS Q27001 issued by the Japan Quality Assurance Organization and implements organizational control, people control, physical control, and technological control, based on Information Security Management System.
-Also, measures to prevent log tampering by recording the log for usage status and system operation were taken.
+We created a questionnaire, and outsourced the construction of the web-based questionnaire system, implementation of the survey, and curation of the survey data to an independent third party (Macromill Carenet, Inc., Tokyo, Japan).
+Macromill, Inc. which develops and provides the questionnaire data obtaining service has ISO/IEC27001 and JIS Q27001 issued by Japan Quality Assurance Organization and implements organizational control, people control, physical control, and technological control, based on Information Security Management System.
+Also, they take measures to prevent log tampering by recording the log for usage status and system operation.

 The questionnaire was prepared by the author group.
-Four registered dietitians, other than the authors, confirmed the expressions, format, length, consistency, and easy-to-answer, and corrected it if necessary.
-The questionnaire construction was created based on NCP9; the Integrated Nutrition Pathway for Acute Care (INPAC)^{10,11} which is Canadian nutritional care program and the methods in the previous randomized clinical trial on individualized nutritional support were used as reference.7 NCP,9 ESPEN guideline on hospital nutrition,12 and ESPEN guideline on clinical nutrition and hydration in geriatrics13 were used as reference for terminology.
+And four registered dieticians, other than the authors, confirmed the expressions, format, length, consistency, and easy-to-answer, and corrected it if necessary.
+The questionnaire construction was created based on NCP9 and referring The Integrated Nutrition Pathway for Acute Care (INPAC)^{10,11} which is Canadian nutritional care program and the methods in the previous randomized clinical trial on individualized nutritional support.7 For the terminology, NCP,9 ESPEN guideline on hospital nutrition,12 and ESPEN guideline on clinical nutrition and hydration in geriatrics13 were referred.

-The questionnaire focused on the measures taken in NCP implementation, including Screening, Assessment, Intervention (which we divided into Planning and Intervention), and Monitoring for hospitalized patients (Supplementary Table 1).
+The questionnaire focused on measures of NCP component implementation, including Screening, Assessment, Intervention (which we divided into Planning and Intervention), and Monitoring for hospitalized patients (Supplementary Table 1).
 Screening involved the identification of patients with malnutrition or suspected malnutrition.
 Assessment included the detailed evaluation of the nutritional status of patients by nutrition experts.
 Planning involved designing nutritional management and nutritional interventions for patients.
-Intervention was performing actions aimed at changing patient behaviors, activities, risk factors, and environments pertaining involved assessing the nutritional status of patients to determine whether the goals of nutritional management were reached.
+Intervention was performing actions aimed at changing patient behaviors, activities, risk factors, and environments pertaining to nutrition and medical conditions.
+Finally, Monitoring involved assessing the nutritional status of patients to determine whether the goals of nutritional management were reached.

-Frequency and proportions (%) were calculated for all categorical questions.
-Median, first quartile (Q1), and third quartile (Q3) were calculated for questions generating results that were continuous variables.
+Frequency and proportions (%) were calculated for the all categorical questions.
+And, a median, first quartile (Q1), and third quartile (Q3) were calculated for questions generating results that were continuous variables.